UMAprotocol/UMIPs/UMIPs/umip-29.md

 }
 ```

-From briefly playing around with this, it should be noted that requests that do not fall on the 10 minute interval do not return data.
+It should be noted that requests that do not fall on the 10 minute interval do not return data.
 Voters should round time down or up to the closest 10 minute interval if they request the price which doesn't fall on the 10 minute interval.

 | range         | methods         |
 |---------------|-----------------|